zulip/zulip/docs/roadmap.md

 ## Performance

 Performance is essential for a communication tool.
-While some things are already quite good (E.g. narrowing and message sending is speedy), this is an area where one can always improve.
+While some things are already quite good (e.g. narrowing and message sending is speedy), this is an area where one can always improve.
 There are a few known performance opportunities: